The Ultimate Guide to Squatter’s Rights and Eviction Laws in Colorado

 Q: How long does a squatter need to occupy a property to claim squatter’s rights in Colorado?

-A: In Colorado, a squatter must occupy the property continuously for 18 years to potentially claim squatter rights.
+A: In Colorado, a squatter must occupy the property continuously for 18 years to potentially claim squatter’s rights unless they have a color of title claim after 7 years of paying taxes and utilities.

 Q: Can a property owner evict a squatter?